ros2-gbp/rmw_zenoh-release/README.md

 > [!NOTE]
 > To have Zenoh SHM working, it should be enabled on all Zenoh routers across the message path.

-To enable Zenoh SHM, the `transport/shared_memory/enabled` zenoh Config key should be set to `true` in Zenoh `config json` file or through environment like this:
+To enable Zenoh SHM, the `transport/shared_memory/enabled` zenoh Config key should be set to `true` in the Zenoh configuration files for all the sessions and the router.
+You can also override this config with the `ZENOH_CONFIG_OVERRIDE` environment variable:

 ```bash
 export ZENOH_CONFIG_OVERRIDE='transport/shared_memory/enabled=true'